ocaml/opam/doc/pages/FAQ.md

 either, because it makes OPAM register all files, including temporary files or build artifacts.

-The idea of "mixed mode", which is the default in upcoming OPAM 1.2.1, is to take the best of both worlds: OPAM will synchronise only files under version control, but at their current state on the filesystem.
+The idea of "mixed mode", which is the default in OPAM 1.2.1, is to take the best of both worlds: OPAM will synchronise only files under version control, but at their current state on the filesystem.
 You may just need to remember to register them if you added new files (e.g. `git add`).